aelzenaar/ncea-notes/unibooks.md

    theorem (useful for physics - and in fact it uses electromag and fluid flow as motivational examples throughout).
 It even ends up stating the real Stokes' theorem, the one involving differential forms:- however, it does so in  around twenty pages right at the end, only does it in three dimensions, and doesn't really motivate it that well.
 Oh well, at least it's there...!
 (It really is a very good book though, apart from that.)
 (151.84 B35v)
- * Michael Spivak, _Calculus on Manifolds_ or James Munkres, _Analysis on Manifolds_.
-Vector calculus with rigor, leading to differential forms.
-Baby
-   Spivak doesn't include multi-variable calculus; the "standard" sequel to Spivak in this regard is Daddy Spivak (_Calculus on Manifolds_).
-However, I find this concise introduction a little too concise (and that it introduces technicalities in all the wrong places).
-Munkres' _Analysis on Manifolds_ is an expanded and updated book which is (anecdotally) based on Spivak; but I have never liked it that much either.
-(515.84 S76, 515.84 M96)

 My favourite multi-dimensional calculus book, is, in fact, Loomis & Sternberg, _Advanced Calculus_; see below.